Festive Productions’ Tinsel Creations

 Tinsel started out in Germany, being made initially of silver cut into strands to reflect candle light.
 Since then, it’s been made of cheaper metals like copper, tin and lead before being made of the PVC or Polyvinyl Chloride film we’re used to seeing today.
 Modern production is mostly done through a machine in three main steps: Firstly, the foil is cut, then wire is added for strength before two pieces are spun together to bind them through centrifugal force.
 This same process is used for all their tinsel styles, with Festive Productions even having recently partnered with Disney for a magical Christmas collection.

-We enjoyed learning about the attention to detail and essential process that goes into creating tinsel, with it being similar to how we work here at Icon.
 Interested in something similar or wanting to see more?
 Get in touch or view our portfolio here.